andy-graybeal/Cybersecurity-Playbook/Security-Plus-Certification/Network_Security/Firewalls.md

 ## Overview
 In medieval times a firewall would sit at the entrance to a network, protecting it from malicious activity.
 To address modern technologies, firewalls now come in a rainbow of different colors with added functionality.
 They have become useful in different places.
 We keep adding functionality to them that they might even be named a different appliance all together.
-In it's basic sense, it's a packet filter.
+In it's basic sense, a firewall filters packets.

 # Rule and Policy Based firewalls